shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### Blacksmithing Creations

-At the 6th level, your knowledge of materials and weapon and armour designs have begun to reach an impressive point allowing you to design weapons and armour that would give you various effect.
-For example, cloaks made of chameleon leather, increase deceptions rolls by +1 or spears made by a tigers tooth add +1 damage to piercing type actions.
+At the 6th level, your knowledge of materials and weapon and armor designs have begun to reach an impressive point allowing you to design weapons and armor that would give you various effects.
+For example, cloaks made of chameleon leather, increase deceptions rolls by +1 or spears made by a tiger’s tooth add +1 damage to piercing type actions.
 The effects and possibilities are left to the imaginative power of the blacksmith, and the DM decides whether items are plausible or not.

 ### Long Hours